ArduPilot/ardupilot_wiki/dev/source/docs/using-gazebo-simulator-with-sitl.rst

 Preconditions
 =============

 We recommend Ubuntu starting from 16.04 or 18.04 as those were the platform used for testing this approach.
 They are also known to be compatible with SITL.

-We will be using a standard version of ArduPilot but a custom plugin for Gazebo, until the gazebo plugin gets merged into Gazebo-master.
+We will be using a standard version of ArduPilot and a custom plugin for Gazebo, until the gazebo plugin gets merged into Gazebo-master.

 This plugin can be used with or without ROS integration.
 In both case we recommend to use Gazebo from the OSRF repository.